TheGoodlike13/liberty_or_death/README.md

 I tried a couple times just to eliminate the possibility of typos.

-This is all quite odd, since I have to user both `username` and `password` to login.
+This is all quite odd, since I have to use both `username` and `password` to login.
 I thought they *had* to match the PC name for this to work, but it seems like it's the opposite?
 Very weird.